ics-software-engineering/meteor-example-uh-cas/README.md

 ![](https://raw.githubusercontent.com/ics-software-engineering/meteor-example-uh-cas/master/doc/home-logout.png)

 Note that UH CAS authentication saves a cookie that persists after logout.
-This means that after you logout, if you click the login button again, you will be immediately logged in without needed to re-enter your credentials.
+This means that after you logout, if you click the login button again, you will be immediately logged in without needing to re-enter your credentials.
 This, I guess, is a feature, not a bug.

 ## Credits